 Passport to Peoplehood

-Passport to Peoplehood™ is an new educational resource that raises awareness of the racial, ethnic, and cultural diversity of Jews around the world.
+Passport to Peoplehood™ are educational resources that raise awareness about the racial, ethnic, and cultural diversity of Jews around the world.
 While Jews have always been a multicultural people and have lived all over the world for millennia, educational resources rarely reflect this diversity.

 Passport to Peoplehood, or P2P, strengthens Jewish identity by connecting young people to their rich multicultural heritage, engaging with unique cultures and at the same time understanding the shared universal values that connect Jews.
-We highlight inclusion, diversity and connection as hallmarks of Judaism.
+P2P highlights inclusion, diversity and connection as hallmarks of Judaism.

 Jewish Identity Today

 A more expansive vision of the Jewish people coincides with the world-view of younger generations of Jews who have increased access to technology, and for whom being Jewish is one of many identities.
 Passport to Peoplehood is a platform for discussing the increasing diversity of America in the 21st century.
 It guides students and educators towards a better understanding of the racial, ethnic and cultural diversity of the Jewish people, including the vocabulary and the perspective necessary to situate themselves in an increasingly diverse and interconnected world.

 We focus on individuals’ stories and their value to the collective, encouraging conversations and celebrating differences between people as an asset, providing the ability to see oneself as part of a complex multi-faceted community where race is one of many distinguishing factors.
 P2P focuses on respectful, age-appropriate dialogue around identity and diversity, practicing essential interpersonal learning skills, providing prompts for self-inquiry, reinforcing positive identity formation and cultural competence.
 P2P has the potential to turn the Jewish community’s commitment to diversity into lasting change.